 If you look closely, you can also identify nuptial pads on the males.
 They look like brown thumbs on the base of the pads.

-There are no guarantees for the red-eyed tree frog or any other pet amphibian.
+There are no guarantees for the red-eyed tree frog or any other pet frog.
 Many factors can contribute to the frog’s overall lifespan.
 These include living conditions, genetics, and diet, and more.

 With proper care, the typical red-eyed tree frog lifespan is usually between five and ten years.